Pandalism/Advent_of_code/README.md

 # Advent_of_code
-Just practicing with pycharms debugging
+Just practicing with pycharms debugging tool by trying out the Advent_of_code challenge